When can you order your medication?

 When can I expect my medication to be ready?

 If your medication request is from Outpatients, your prescription should be ready after 4pm seven working days after we receive the request.
-We will contact you once the prescription is ready.

 What if I have run out of medication?